DmitriyMK/Email-template/README.md

 Templates are in `src/templates/..`
 Partials      are in `src/templates/partials/..`

-Main file for compile to .html format         is  in `src/templates/mailchimp.nunjucks` Place where were compiled template text is  in `src/emails/index.nunjucks`
+Main file for compile to .html format         is  in `src/templates/mailchimp.nunjucks` <br>
+Place where were compiled template text is  in `src/emails/index.nunjucks`